295 FRIDAY 17 APRIL 2015

 Who’s That Woman? – Terri White

 Often I wonder how I could have gone on for so long without knowing anything about Sondheim’s “Follies”.
 I only discovered it four years ago.
-Of all the songs from the show, Who’s That Woman is one of my favourite.
-A group of old showgirls and their former selves gather one more time on the stage to do their signature number from thirty years ago.
+Of all the songs from the show, Who’s That Woman is one of my favourites.
+A group of old showgirls and their former selves gather once more on the stage to do their signature number from thirty years ago.

 I recognised Terri White as one of the women who was part of the ensemble of “Liza Live at Radio City”.
 Her potent voice is hard not to remember.
 I felt a bit sad when I learned of her misfortunes.
-Around 2009, she found herself living on a park bench in Washington Square in New York.
-Fortunately, a good Samaritan lent her a hand and she was able to put her life together and continue with her career in theatre.
+Around 2009, she lived on a park bench in Washington Square in New York.
+Fortunately, a good Samaritan lent her a hand, and she could put her life together and continue her career in theatre.

 Song Title: Who’s That Woman? – 1971 Genre: Musical Artist: Terri White Composers: Stephen Sondheim Lyricists Stephen Sondheim Album: Follies (New Broadway Cast Recording)

 Favourite Lyrics: Mirror, mirror, on the wall, / Who’s the saddest gal in town? / Who’s been riding for a fall? / Whose Lothario let her down?

 You Were Meant For Me – Gene Kelly – Top 10 Contender

 It’s becoming apparent that I really like the music from Singin’ In The Rain.
 This one, in particular, has my favourite verse of all time.

 Life was a song / You came along / I’ve laid awake the whole night through / If I ever dared / To think you cared / This is what I’d say to you.

 It’s such a beautiful way to introduce the idea of fate rather than randomness when finding love, not just in a romantic sense, but also love among friends.